Here are the best REITs for 2025, because they’re not all created equal!

 The state of the market

 REITs have been in a sorry state since the pandemic.
 During the Corona Crash, many individual REITs plunged out of fear that distributions would dry up and the property market would crash.
 The poor state of the property market recently, as a result of rising interest rates, hasn’t helped the recovery either.
-Indeed, the ASX 200 REIT Index is still down 16% from the highs in early 2020.
+Indeed, the ASX 200 REIT Index only briefly surpassed its pre-pandemic high before retreating as interest rates hiked.
+It did briefly at the end of 2024, before Trump’s tariffs sent the market into chaos.
+But now, the index is about to surpass pre-COVID levels once more and this time it might stick.
+Plus, rate cuts have begun and there are more to come!

-It is unlikely that there’ll be a sector-wide recovery until there is clarity on how high interest rates will go.
+It is unlikely that there’ll be a sector-wide boom because there are so many different fates different stocks are experiencing.
 Nevertheless, this does not mean that there won’t be opportunities out there for investors, nor that all sectors will rise if and when there is more clarity on the direction of interest rates.

 But what are the best REITs?